nhhca/git-command-line/README.md

 7. git diff  ==>difference
 8. git log ==>check history version
 9. git log --pretty=oneline  ==>pretty show
 10. git reset --hard `version id`  ==>reset to specified version,even is desprecated version if you still know the version id
 11. git reflog   ==>to show every command you have write (to find the version you have lost )

 ## notice  the difference between the check out branch
 1. git checkout --<file> ==> give up the change of the specific file at the workspace, and if you have delete some file wrong ,you can replace the workspace contents with the local repository contents

-10. git reset --hard<version id>  ==>reset to specified version,even is desprecated version if you still know the version id
-11. git reflog   ==>to show every command you have write (to find the version you have lost )

-## notice    the difference between the check out branch
-12. git checkout --<file> ==> give up the change of the specific file at the workspace, and if you have delete some file wrong ,you can replace the workspace contents with the local repository contents

 13. git checkout .  ==>give up all the changes at the workspace